yarisvt/tyk-docs/tyk-docs/content/advanced-configuration/manage-multiple-environments/move-keys-between-environments.md

 ### Creating Custom Keys

-To create a key with a custom identifier, ie Token, simply create a new key by making a `PUT` to the `/tyk/keys/{keyId}`, where `keyId` is your custom value.
+To create a key with a custom identifier, ie Token, simply create a new key by making a `POST` to the `/tyk/keys/{keyId}`, where `keyId` is your custom value.